Speko Docs

 Voice sessions

 POST /v1/sessions.
-Returns a conversationToken (LiveKit JWT) plus a room name.
-The browser uses @spekoai/client to join the room; Speko dispatches an agent worker into the same room to run the STT → LLM → TTS pipeline in real time over WebRTC.
-Use for:
+Returns a transportToken plus a transportUrl and room name.
+The browser uses @spekoai/client to join the media transport; Speko dispatches an agent worker into the same session to run the STT → LLM → TTS pipeline in real time over WebRTC.

 • Live voice conversations between an end-user and an agent.